 You typically only set up benefits annually, but you and your employees will need to use the solutions throughout the year, so it’s important to know what the member experience is like.

 7. Know how the solution scales

 Be realistic about your company’s aspirations.
-You don’t want to overinvest time and resources into a complex solution that’s built for a much larger company than yours that will take months to implement.
+You don’t want to overinvest time and resources into a complex solution that’s built for a much larger company than yours and will take months to implement.
 However, it’s important to know that the solution you’re looking at can grow with your business if needed.
 Not sure how?
-Just ask your sales rep what changes as you move from 10 to 50 to 200 people.
+Just ask your sales rep what changes you can make as you move from 10 to 50 to 200 people.
 Different functionality?
 Are you assigned a personal client success specialist?
-It’s okay to be direct – answering your questions is their job!
+It’s okay to be direct — answering your questions is their job!

 Bonus!
 Below is a list of just a few of the available benefits platforms for your consideration, each serving a slightly different market in a unique way.
-Full disclosure: beam® is not currently available on all of these platforms, but we love what each of these companies does from a solution, brand and/or innovation standpoint.
+Full disclosure: Beam® is not currently available on all of these platforms, but we love what each of these companies does from a solution, brand, and/or innovation standpoint.
 Enjoy!